 Baked Sweet and Sour Chicken

-I always liked to cook but when she gifted me a recipe binder at the beginning of my marriage for Christmas comprised of all of her tried and true recipes, it lit a fire within me.
-After I cooked every recipe in the binder (and because they were all her favorites, they were all delicious and turned out great!), I wanted to cook more, much more.
-So I started cooking new recipes almost every single night of the week and pretty soon, I started creating my own recipes almost every single night of the week.
+I always liked to cook, but when she gifted me a recipe binder for Christmas at the beginning of my marriage, comprised of all her tried and true recipes, it lit a fire.
+After I cooked every recipe in the binder (and because they were all her favorites, they were all delicious and turned out great!), I wanted to cook more!
+So I started cooking new recipes almost every night of the week, and pretty soon, I started creating my own recipes almost every single night of the week.

-Her Baked Sweet and Sour Chicken recipe was always my favorite recipes from her binder.
-I have played with it over the years, increasing the sauce, simmering the sauce, adding spices as well as pineapple, carrots and bell peppers so it has become a baked sweet and sour “stir fry” all in one baking dish!
+Her Baked Sweet and Sour Chicken recipe has always been one of my favorites in her binder.
+I have played with it over the years, increasing the sauce, simmering the sauce, and adding spices, pineapple, carrots, and bell peppers, so it has become a baked sweet and sour meal all in one baking dish!

 Ingredients in Baked Sweet and Sour Chicken